 - Boosts the neurotransmitters serotonin, dopamine, and GABA in your brain.
 As well as increasing Brain-Derived Neurotrophic Factor (BDNF) and Nerve Growth Factor (NGF).[xxv]

 Most neurohackers report a calming effect within 30 – 45 minutes of taking L-Theanine.
-Cognition gets a boost, and energy levels rise without the jitteriness caused by stimulants like caffeine.
+Cognition gets a boost, and energy levels rise without the jitteriness and adverse effects caused by stimulants like caffeine.

 - Vitamin B-Complex

-The B-Vitamins that should be part of every nootropic stack include:
+The B-Vitamins are essential vitamins that should be part of every nootropic stack and they include:

 - Vitamin B1 (Thiamine) – needed to produce ATP within mitochondria and is a cofactor in acetylcholine synthesis